Don’t have time to read the Guide now? We’ll email you a PDF copy.

-Before you open a Forex trading account and fund it with your initial deposit, check the regulatory status of your broker to find out if it is licensed, authorised, and regulated by local regulators.
+So, you want to get into Forex trading?
+Before you open a Forex trading account and fund it, check the regulatory status of your broker to find out if and where it is licensed and authorised.
+Regulation is a very important part of trading.

-Who regulates the Forex market?
+Who regulates the Forex markets?

 - Autorité des Marchés Financiers (AMF) in France

 - Comisión Nacional de Mercado de Valores (CNMV) in Spain

 - Financial Conduct Authority (FCA) in the U.K

 - European Securities and Markets Authority (ESMA) for the European Union

 - U.S. Securities and Exchange Commission (SEC) in the U.S.A